lumina-desktop/lumina-docs/luminaconfig.rst

 .. note:: The options of :guilabel:`Menu`, :guilabel:`Desktop`, and
-   :guilabel:`Panels` involve modifying and interacting with plugins, which are described at length in the :ref:`Lumina Plugins` chapter of this handbook.
+   :guilabel:`Panels` involve modifying and interacting with plugins, which are described at length in the :ref:`Plugins` chapter of this handbook.

 .. index:: interface, desktop config
 .. _Desktop: